Klipper3d/klipper/docs/G-Codes.md

 WHITE option is only valid on RGBW LEDs.
-If the LED supports multiple chips in a daisy-chain then one may specify INDEX to alter the color of just the given chips (1 for the first chip, 2 for the second, etc. You can specify multiple LEDs by either separate Indices by comma:
+If the LED supports multiple chips in a daisy-chain then one may specify INDEX to alter the color of just the given chips (1 for the first chip, 2 for the second, etc. You can specify multiple LEDs by either separating Indices by comma:
-INDEX=1,3,4; specify a range by using a dash: INDEX=1-4, which would update LED1, LED2, LED3 and LED4 or mix and match both methods: INDEX= 1,2-5,7 would update LED1, LED2, LED3, LED4, LED5 and LED 7).
-If INDEX
+INDEX=1,3,4; specifying a range by using a dash: INDEX=1-4, which would update LED1, LED2, LED3 and LED4 or mix and match both methods: INDEX= 1,2-5,7 would update LED1, LED2, LED3, LED4, LED5 and LED 7).
+You can
-is not provided then all LEDs in the daisy-chain will be set to the provided color.
+also add |n behind a range, which would then only take every n LEDs in that range(e.g. INDEX=1-5|2 would update LED1, LED3 and LED5, INDEX1-7|3 would update LED1, LED4 and LED7).
+If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.
 If TRANSMIT=0 is specified then the color change will only be made on the next SET_LED command that doesnot specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.
 By default, the SET_LED command will sync it's changes with other ongoing gcode commands.
 This can lead to undesirable behavior if LEDs are being set while the printer is not printing as it will reset the idle timeout.
 If careful timing is not needed, the optional SYNC=0 parameter can be specified to apply the changes without resetting the idle timeout.

 #### SET_LED_TEMPLATE
 `SET_LED_TEMPLATE LED=<led_name> TEMPLATE=<template_name>